Stability and complexity of global iterative solvers for the Kadanoff-Baym equations: Results

 \section{Results}

 We use the NumPy~\cite{harris2020array} and SciPy~\cite{2020SciPy-NMeth} libraries for the implementation of all global iteration methods, with the exception of the Newton-Krylov-AD method, for which we use the JAX library~\cite{jax2018github} to enable automatic differentiation.
 We note that in our current implementations, residual evaluations are roughly an order of magnitude slower using JAX.
 However, since this work only aims to explore computational scaling, we have not attempted to optimize our code further.
+We show results for all of the methods described in Sec.~\ref{sec:methods}, except for lagged fixed point iteration with mixing.
+Indeed, although we find that some of the convergence problems of lagged fixed point iteration (to be discussed) can be mitigated using mixing, the mixing parameter $\alpha$ must be increased with the propagation time, leading to overall slow convergence.
+Furthermore, selecting a suitable mixing schedule depending on $t_{\max}$ is nontrivial, so we have eliminated this method as inefficient and overly cumbersome.

 To compare cost on an equal footing, we note that the dominant computational step is a convolution on the Keldysh contour, carried out in practice by a collection of matrix-matrix products (see Eqns.~\eqref{eq:Dyson_ret_discr}, \eqref{eq:Dyson_tv_discr} and \eqref{eq:Dyson_les_discr}).
-The following steps should therefore require approximately the same amount of computational work in an optimized implementation: (i) a single iterate in the lagged fixed point iteration with or without mixing, (ii) a single GMRES iterate in the unlagged fixed point iteration, and (iii) a single residual evaluation in any of the Jacobian-free methods or the Newton-Krylov-AD method.
+The following steps should therefore require approximately the same amount of computational work in an optimized implementation: (i) a single iterate in the lagged fixed point iteration, (ii) a single GMRES iterate in the unlagged fixed point iteration, and (iii) a single residual evaluation in any of the Jacobian-free methods or the Newton-Krylov-AD method.
 Abusing terminology, we refer to each of these steps as a ``residual evaluation,'' and use this as our unit of computational cost.
 This applies both to the simultaneous and sequential approaches.
 When reporting results for the sequential approach, we report the maximum number of residual evaluations required to converge all Keldysh components.
 We report results using the simultaneous approach for lagged fixed-point iteration, and the sequential approach for all other methods, since we find these to be the most robust choices.